-EA Sports will not produce NCAA Football video game in 2014
+EA Sports has announced it will not produce an NCAA Football game next year.
+(Kevork Djansezian/Getty Images)

 As a result of ongoing cases concerning the use of student-athlete likenesses, EA Sports will not release a version of its popular NCAA Football video games next year, the company announced on Thursday.